csvoss/syndra/README.md

 >>> pred = syndra_from_statements(s1, s2, s3)
 ```

 Then, we can check that these statements are mutually consistent, and also check that they imply `s4`.
+See *Manipulating predicates* for other things that can be done using predicates.

 ```python
 >>> pred.check_sat()   ## Consistency check